ULE-Informatica/lab2-unit-tests-TomasPelayoBenedetULE/README.md

 ### wrapFunctionAdd

 Added a condition that matches when it's gonna be a wrapping with unsigned ints.
-Following this [link](https://wiki.sei.cmu.edu/confluence/display/c/INT30-C.+Ensure+that+unsigned+integer+operations+do+not+wrap) we can find this scheme:
+Following this [link (INT30-C)](https://wiki.sei.cmu.edu/confluence/display/c/INT30-C.+Ensure+that+unsigned+integer+operations+do+not+wrap) we can find this scheme:

 ```cpp
 void func(unsigned int ui_a, unsigned int ui_b) {